As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Cleaning your fossils is one of the most important steps before moving on to the polishing procedure and achieving that shiny look.
 The cleaning procedures might vary depending on what type of fossil you have.

-For example, shell fossil specimens can be washed with hot water and a small detergent.
-You will also need a soft brush.
+For instance, shell fossil specimens may be cleaned with heated water and a small amount of detergent.
+Additionally, a gentle brush will be required.

-In some cases, such as with ammonite specimens, you must leave them in white vinegar for several hours or overnight to clean them.
+In certain instances, such as with ammonite specimens, it is necessary to soak them in white vinegar for several hours or overnight to sanitize them.

-You can rinse the sample with warm water, place it in a bowl with baking soda and leave it again overnight.
-After this, rinse with warm water again and dry the specimen with soft clean cloths.
+You may rinse the sample with warm water, position it in a baking soda bowl, and allow it to sit again overnight.
+Finally, rinse the specimen with warm water once more and dry it with gentle, clean cloths.

 This will help you remove any unwanted debris from your fossil and help in the polishing procedure.
 In most cases, you can use a lint-free cloth and soapy water to remove unwanted dirt and dust.
 Generally, the first grit you use, the coarsest, is also part of cleaning your fossils.